jwhelland/bevyearth/README.md

 - **Real-time Satellite Tracking**: Watch satellites move in their actual orbits using live TLE (Two-Line Element) data
 - **Camera Tracking**: Follow any satellite with smooth camera movement as it orbits Earth
 - **Interactive 3D Earth**: Navigate around a detailed Earth model with realistic textures
+- **Moon View**: See the Moon with realistic orbital mechanics and the ability to focus the camera on it
+- **Launch Tracking**: View upcoming rocket launches with 3D launch pad markers on Earth
+- **Space Events**: Stay informed about upcoming space events and missions
 - **Satellite Groups**: Browse and select different types of satellites (weather, communication, scientific, etc.)
 - **City Visualization**: See major cities marked on the Earth's surface
 - **Ground Tracks & Trails**: Visualize satellite ground tracks and orbit trails